megafinz/ViesVatCheckerBot/readme.md

 E2E mode is just an [express](https://expressjs.com) server reusing the same handlers that are used in Azure Functions APIs + a little extra helpers.

+You need to create `.env.e2e` file first so configuration can be initialized properly.
+You can just duplicate `.env.example` in this case.
 You can run backend in E2E mode with `yarn start:e2e`.

 # Why Does It Do That?